crioux/turbo-linecount/README.md

 *turbo-linecount* is a tool that simply counts the number of lines in a file, as fast as possible.
 It reads the file in large chunks into several threads and quickly scans the file for line endings.

 Many times, you have to count the number of lines in text file on disk.
 The typical solution is to use `wc -l` on the command line. `wc -l` uses buffered streams to process the file, which has its advantages, but it is slower than direct memory mapped file access.
-You can't 'pipe' to
+You can't 'pipe' to *turbo-linecount* however.
+This may change in a future release.

 How much faster is *turbo-linecount*?
 About 8 times faster than `wc -l` and 5 times faster than the naive Python implementation.